 Transfer scholarships are awarded to incoming transfer students.

-Need-based scholarships are awarded by the Office of University Scholarships and each of Auburn University's 12 colleges and schools.
+Select need-based scholarships are awarded by the Office of University Scholarships and each of Auburn University's 12 colleges.

 The Auburn Alumni Association, along with close to 100 Auburn Clubs throughout the country, annually funds scholarships for incoming and current students based on criteria such as academic achievement, geographic location, and financial need.

-Scholarships intended to foster diversity as defined by Auburn University’s Strategic Plan are awarded by the Office of University Scholarships and each of the 12 colleges and schools.
+Scholarships intended to foster diversity as defined by Auburn University’s Strategic Plan are awarded by the Office of University Scholarships and each of the 12 colleges.

 Auburn University’s Honors College offers qualified Auburn students a unique academic experience, designed to provide many of the advantages of a small college in the midst of the many diverse opportunities available at a large university.

 A variety of music, band, and choir scholarships are available for a select group of talented students participating in any of Auburn University's fine ensembles.